materialsproject/fireworks/docs/multi_job.rst

     mlaunch <NP/PPJOB>

 where ``<NP/PPJOB>`` is the total number of processors *divided by* the number of processors per job.
-For example, if you have 64 total processors available and each of your workflows involves an ``mpiexec -n 16`` command, you would type ``mlaunch 4`` to set in motion 4 jobs that each will use 16 cores.
+For example, if you have 64 total processors available and each of your Fireworks involves an ``mpiexec -n 16`` command, you would type ``mlaunch 4`` to set in motion 4 Workers that each will pull Fireworks that use 16 cores.

 .. note:: The ``mlaunch`` command has several useful options.
 Type ``mlaunch -h`` to see them listed.
 In particular, the ``--nlaunches`` option configures how many jobs are run consecutively in serial per parallel process.